idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 V: I am just warning you, that others may not be as polite and civilized as I am.

 I: Oh, brother, I don't have to worry about such accidents under your watchful eyes, do I?
-After all as Lord Harmon's primary advisor, no one would dare move against you...
+After all as Lord Harkon's primary advisor, no one would dare move against you...